Emergencies

 Content fetched from lifeindenmark.borger.dk -

-Accident and emergency (A&E) departments treat serious injuries which your own general practitioner (GP) is unable to treat, for example a broken finger.
+Accident and emergency (A&E) departments treat serious injuries which your own family doctor/general practitioner (GP) is unable to treat, for example a broken finger.

 Accident and emergency departments are often busy, so you may well have to wait.